redi-russela/scala-demo/README.md

 Using the same language for the full stack and having shared sources allows us in this project allows for both the server-side and client-side to:
 * Use the same exact validation logic,
-* Share the RMI interface,
+* Share the remote method invocation (RMI) interface,
-* Share dependency injection modules.
+* Share dependency injection modules,
+* Share models and constants.

 ### Key technologies